 To grow healthy citrus trees proper watering is essential.

 The key – DO NOT overwater.
-For potted plants you can check the moisture level by dipping your finger to the second knuckle into the soil.
+For potted Meyer lemon trees, you can check the moisture level by dipping your finger to the second knuckle into the soil.
 If the soil feels damp, wait another day before watering.

 Recheck the moisture level the following day and if the second knuckle comes out dry, water the plant.

-Provide the citrus tree with 4-6 cups of water and check the dampness.
+Provide the tree with 4-6 cups of water and check the dampness.

 If the water is not enough, add two more cups.
 The frequency of watering will depend on the temperature and season.
 Keep on rechecking the soil dampness and water only when necessary.